canorve/CluSex/README.rst

 Example of Configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-below it is shown an example of a CluSex configuration file (it follows
+below it is shown an example of a CluSex configuration
-the format of configparser library)
+file (it follows the format of configparser library):

 ::